typedb/typedb/docs/pages/academy/4-data-loading/2-csv-migration.md

 Noticed the quotes around the 24 (that is, the value of `distance-from-coast`)?
 This is because every attribute is read as a string, but in our schema we have defined it to be an attribute of datatype long.

-If you try and use the template now, GRAKN will throw a validation error because you are trying to insert string values into "long" attributes.
+If you try and use the template now, Grakn will throw a validation error because you are trying to insert string values into "long" attributes.
 To solve the issues we need macros.

 A macro in GRAQL is a snippet of code that does some useful data manipulation to help migrate things into your knowledge base.
 Macros always look like `@MACRO_NAME(ARGUMENT)` where the specific macro is applied to whatever is in brackets.
 There are several macros that come with the language, but the most used ones are those needed to convert strings into other datatypes (and they are called, not surprisingly, @long, @double, @date and @boolean).